The adductor hallucis muscle arises by two heads, an oblique and transverse head. It is responsible for adducting the big toe.

 In intermediate ankle injuries that have no syndesmotic widening on...

 This is a basic article for medical students and other non-radiologists

 An ankle x-ray, also known as ankle series or ankle radiograph, is a set of two x-rays of the ankle joint.
 It is performed to look for evidence of injury (or pathology) affecting the ankle, often after trauma.

-Ankylosing spondylitis (less commonly known as Bechterew disease and Marie Strümpell disease) is a seronegative spondyloarthropathy, which results in fusion (ankylosis) of the spine and sacroiliac (SI) joints, although involvement is also seen in large and small joints.
+Ankylosing spondylitis (less commonly known as Bechterew disease or Marie Strümpell disease) is a seronegative spondyloarthropathy, which results in fusion (ankylosis) of the spine and sacroiliac (SI) joints, although involvement is also seen in large and small joints.

 Thoracic manifestations of ankylosing spondylitis can be varied.
 For a general discussion of the condition refer to the parent article on ankylosing spondylitis.

 It can affect the tracheobronchial tree and the lung parenchyma, and the disease spectrum includes: